-In 2003, the Illinois state attorney general’s office issued a consumer warning that antique dealers should be aware of: Holiday shoppers were told to be cautious of retailers who encouraged them to hold objects and imagine them as their own while shopping.
+In 2003, the Illinois state attorney general’s office issued a consumer warning that antique dealers should be aware of: Holiday shoppers were told to be cautious of retailers who encouraged them to touch the merchandise and imagine that they owned the items.
 It seems that touching objects increased a consumer’s risk of buying them.

 Those cagy retailers!
 Using shady tactics to trap unsuspecting consumers into making actual purchases is unconscionable!